Ebin746/admin-next/README.md

 npm run build
 Testing
 <!-- Placeholder for testing instructions -->
-This project uses [Testing Framework] for testing.
-Run tests with:

-npm run test
+This project currently lacks dedicated unit/integration tests.
+Adding comprehensive testing is a high-priority task.

 Deployment
 <!-- Placeholder for deployment instructions -->
 Deploy to Vercel or your preferred platform.
 This project is configured for deployment to Vercel using the Next.js built-in features.
 Consider integrating a CI/CD pipeline (e.g., GitHub Actions) for automated builds and deployments.
+Deployment instructions will be added soon.

 Usage Documentation
 Basic Usage